-- a) To ensure that upfront electronic orders using the Purchase to Pay (P2P) system are placed for all goods and services other than petty cash purchases and any other exemptions specified by the Chief Finance Officer. - b) To ensure that orders are only used for goods and services provided to the Portfolio.
-Individuals must not order goods or services for their private use. - c) To ensure that only those staff authorised by the Chief Officer approve orders and to maintain an up to date list of such authorised staff including specimen signatures identifying in each case the limits of their authority.
+- a) To ensure that upfront electronic orders using the Purchase to Pay (P2P) system are placed for all goods and services other than the exceptions for supplies of utilities, rent, rates, petty cash purchases and any other exemptions specified by the Chief Finance Officer. - b) To ensure that orders are only used for goods and services provided to the Portfolio.
+Individuals must not order goods or services for their private use - c) To ensure that only those staff authorised by the Chief Officer approve orders and to maintain an up to date list of such authorised staff including specimen signatures identifying in each case the limits of their authorityCouncil.
 The list should be reviewed annually.
-Names of authorising Officers together with details of the limits of their authority shall be forwarded to the Chief Finance Officer and any subsequent amendments incorporated into the P2P system.
+Names of authorising Officers together and details of the limits of their authorityCouncil shall be forwarded to the Chief Finance Officer and any subsequent amendments incorporated into the P2P system - d) The authoriser of the order should be satisfied that the goods and services ordered are appropriate and that there is adequate budgetary provision and that quotations or tenders have been obtained if necessary.
+Best value principles should underpin the authorityCouncil's approach to procurements.
+Value for money should always be achieved.

-- d) The authoriser of the order should be satisfied that the goods and services ordered are appropriate and that there is adequate budgetary provision and that quotations or tenders have been obtained if necessary.
-Best value principles should underpin the Council's approach to procurements.
-Value for money should always be achieved. - e) To ensure that all expenditure, including VAT, is accurately recorded against the correct budget head and any exceptions are corrected.
+- c)e) To ensure that all expenditure, including VAT, is accurately recorded against the correct budget head and any exceptions are corrected.
 If it is deemed that a budget amount has been incorrectly allocated, a Chief Officer will request a journal adjustment.
-Under no circumstances will the expenditure be incorrectly coded in order to match the expenditure with an incorrect budget allocation. - f) Each Chief Officer shall be responsible for all orders issued from, or on behalf of, his or her Portfolio.
-Where one Chief Officer places an order on behalf of another, that Chief Officer shall obtain the latter's consent in advance. - g) To ensure that goods and services are checked on receipt to verify that they are in accordance with the order.
-This check should where possible be carried out by a different officer from the person who authorised the order. - h) To ensure that payment is not made unless a proper VAT invoice has been received, checked, coded and certified for payment confirming: - Receipt of goods or services - That the invoice has not been previously paid - That expenditure has been properly incurred and is within budget provision - That prices and arithmetic are correct and accord with quotations, tenders, contracts or catalogue prices - Correct accounting treatment of tax - That discounts have been taken where available - That appropriate entries will be made in accounting records - f) To ensure that two authorised members of staff are involved in the ordering, receiving and payment process and appropriate segregation of duties are maintained at each stage. - g) To ensure that the Portfolio maintains and reviews periodically a list of staff approved to authorise the invoices.
-Names of authorising officers together with specimen signatures and details of the limits of their Council shall be forwarded to the Chief Finance Officer. - h) To ensure that payments are not made on a photocopied or faxed invoice, statement or other document other than the formal invoice. - i) To encourage suppliers of goods and services to receive payments by the most economical means for the Council.
-Payments made by direct debit must have the prior approval of the Chief Finance Officer.
+Under no circumstances will the expenditure be incorrectly coded in order to match the expenditure with an incorrect budget allocation. - e)f)Each Chief Officer shall be responsible for all orders issued from, or on behalf of, his or her Portfolio.
+Where one Chief Officer places an order on behalf of another, that Chief Officer shall obtain the latter's consent in advance. - e)g) To ensure that goods and services are checked on receipt to verify that they are in accordance with the order.
+This check should where possible be carried out by a different officer from the person who authorised the order. - h) To ensure that payment is not made unless a proper VAT invoice has been received, checked, coded and certified for payment confirming: - Receipt of goods or services - That the invoice has not been previously paid - That expenditure has been properly incurred and is within budget provision - That prices and arithmetic are correct and accord with quotations, tenders, contracts or catalogue prices - Correct accounting treatment of tax - That discounts have been taken where available - •That appropriate entries will be made in accounting records i)To ensure that two authorised members of staff are involved in the ordering, receiving and payment process and appropriate segregation of duties are maintained at each stage.